marriott-library/MaRMAT-Beta/README.md

 ### 2.2 Dependencies

 - **[Python 3.x](https://docs.python.org/3/)**: Python is a widely used high-level programming language for general-purpose programming.

 - **[pandas](https://pandas.pydata.org/docs/)**: Pandas is a Python library that provides easy-to-use data structures and data analysis tools for manipulating and analyzing structured data, particularly tabular data.
-Pandas can be installed via pip:
+Pandas can be installed using pip in Terminal: `pip install pandas`
-     ``pip install pandas``

 - **[re](https://docs.python.org/3/library/re.html)**: This module provides regular expression matching operations.
 It's a built-in module in Python and doesn't require separate installation.

 *Note: These dependencies are necessary to run the provided code successfully.
 Ensure that you have them installed before running the code.*